trailofbits/testing-handbook/content/docs/languages/rust/50-memory-zeroization.md

 SecretBox::new(Box::new(key))
 ```

-Another shortcoming of the `secrecy` and `pin` solutions is that they do not use `mlock` or similar mechanisms to prevent the OS from writing the secrets into swap or hibernation images.
+Another shortcoming of the `secrecy` and `Pin` solutions is that they do not use `mlock` or similar mechanisms to prevent the OS from writing the secrets into swap or hibernation images.

 ## Security level 3: Tear down processes, allocators, and the stack intermittently

 To really guarantee that data is no longer in memory (though the definition of *guarantee* depends on the kernel, hardware, etc.), you can tear down processes or worker threads and clear all memory associated with them at set points where the data should leave memory (i.e., after a request has been processed).
 The easiest version of this approach is a worker process that only returns a result and is killed after finishing a request.
 A more complex version with threads would have to [clear stack and possibly other memory locations explicitly](https://docs.rs/clear_on_drop/latest/clear_on_drop/fn.clear_stack_on_return.html).

 This approach effectively relies on the kernel to provide memory-level process isolation.
 It should prevent compromise of secrets if the main process is compromised.
-However, it will not prevent secrets from residing in RAM memory until overwritten at some random point in time (the data may be retrieved with specialized lab equipment).
+However, it will not prevent secrets from residing in RAM until overwritten at some random point in time (the data may be retrieved with specialized lab equipment).

 A more complex approach would be to have the code iterate over subprocesses’ and threads’ writable memory regions and overwrite them with zeros or random data just before they are killed.
 However, even with such an overly complex solution, you may not be sure about data zeroization because a process-level implementation cannot provide guarantees that are effectively hardware-level.